nervosnetwork/docs/docs/getting-started/interact.md

 [2] pry(main)> api.get_tip_header
 ```

-> In the [GitHub Repo](https://github.com/nervosnetwork/ckb-sdk-ruby), you can find all the available RPC API in this Ruby SDK.
+> In the [GitHub repo](https://github.com/nervosnetwork/ckb-sdk-ruby/blob/master/lib/ckb/api.rb), you can find all the available RPC API in this Ruby SDK.

 ### Create Wallet
-To create a wallet, we first generate a private key:
+To create a wallet, we first need to generate a private key:
 ``` ruby
 [1] pry(main)> privkey = SecureRandom.hex(32)
 => "<omitted ..>"